murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Feats
 Every character can perform the following 3 Feats in combat.
 A Feat is a special maneuver that you make on your attack or as a response to someone else's attack.
 You can only apply one Feat per character per attack.

 After you perform a Feat, roll the associated Save.
-If you fail this Save, you have **Feat Fatigue**: you can't perform any more Feats until you've had a rest.
+If you fail this Save, you are **FFatigued*: you can't perform any more Feats until you've had a rest.

 The Feats are:
 - **Frenzy** (*VIG Save*): You declare to Frenzy *when you declare your attack, before the attack dice have been rolled*.
 When you Frenzy, choose one effect on your attack: